christophsax/seasonal/README.md

 OS-X][os-x].

-Download the file, unzip it and copy `x13ashtml.exe` (or `x13ashtml`, on a Unix system) to the desired location in your file system.
+Download the file, unzip it and copy `x13ashtml.exe` (or `x13ashtml`, on a Unix system) to any desired location on your file system.

 #### Telling R where to find X-13